 - Brush and rinse dentures daily, but not with toothpaste.
-Toothpaste is abrasive and creates microscopic scratches where food and plaque can build up.
+Toothpaste is abrasive and can create microscopic scratches where food and plaque can build up.
 Like natural teeth, dentures must be brushed daily to remove food and plaque.
 Brushing also helps prevent the development of permanent stains on the dentures.
 Use a brush with soft bristles that is specifically designed for cleaning dentures.
 Avoid using a hard-bristled brush as it can damage or wear down dentures.
 Gently brush all surfaces of the denture and be careful not to damage the plastic or bend attachments.
 In between brushings, rinse dentures after every meal.

 - Take proper care of dentures when not wearing them.
 Dentures need to be kept moist when not being worn so they do not dry out or lose their shape.
 When not worn, dentures should be placed in a denture cleanser soaking solution or in water.
 However, if the denture has metal attachments, the attachments could tarnish if placed in a soaking solution.
 Your dentist can recommend the best methods for caring for your particular denture.
 Dentures should never be placed in hot water, which can cause them to warp.